srirakeshv/Brunel/README.md

 ## General Info

-Use of react router dom for redirecting to another is used.\
+🔹Use of react router dom for redirecting to another is used.\
-Use of hooks for updating the contents are done.
+🔹Use of hooks for updating the contents are done.

 **Note: Framer motion is used for animating the accordin**